 Using the column parameters of a Smart Select foreign key column.

-Here you can configure parent-child table relationships where the parent is not a subject table.
+Here you can configure relationships where the referenced table is not a subject table.

 Read more in the respective section section on this page.